Fission360/Turbo-Mini-AS/README.md

 Currently only Dragon/Dragonfly and Revo Voron hotends are supported.
 I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.

 # Why is it a Beta?
 I've been the only one to test my design so far.
-I think it's performing pretty well, but definitely not as well as I want it to.
-I'm calling it a beta because I want to get more testing on it first.
-But be on the watch for newly updated files!
+I think it's performing pretty well, but I definitely feel there's room for improvement.
+I want to get more testing on my own rig, but be on the watch for newly updated files!

-# Can I get the CAD?
-Until I get more hours on my own shroud, I have decided that I will not be releasing the CAD publicly just yet.
-A little annoying, I know, but I'm changing the design enough to where it'd be tedious to update this repo after every new CAD revsion.
-But rest assured, I will be releasing f3d/step files for the design eventually, when I feel at least satisfied with the performance and *mostly* done with testing.

 If you have any other questions, I'm @where'sthelambSAUCE in the Voron discord server.